Thematic collections of essays written by yours truly over the years. (All links lead to free downloadable versions of the booklets.)

+The Nature of Philosophy: How Philosophy Makes Progress and Why It Matters (2017).
 The Nature of Philosophy is an exploration of the bewildering variety of philosophical inquiries, from the Western style(s) to the Eastern one(s), from so-called Analytic to Continental philosophy.
 The book asks whether philosophy makes progress, and if so, in what sense.
 The answer comes from an analysis of different ways in which a field may progress, and from a comparison between philosophy and a number of allied fields, such as the natural sciences, mathematics and logic.
 The conclusion is that philosophy does, indeed, make progress over time.
 Such progress is more similar to that which characterizes mathematics and logic than to that of science, although it features aspects of all those other disciplines.
 Progress in philosophy is largely a question of exploring conceptual landscapes defined by the specific philosophical question and a number of assumptions that help framing that question.
-The book was originally published as an unusual blog serial, and all the discussion threads are indefinitely open for readers to chime in.

 Scientistic Chronicles: Exploring the Limits, if Any, of the Scientific Enterprise (2015).
 Sixteen contributions, spanning a wide range of opinions about scientism, some directly addressing the use (or abuse) and understanding (or misunderstanding) of the term, some tackling instead a number of specific issues that often come up in discussions surrounding scientism.
 Philosopher John Shook even spells out 26 different meanings of the term, ordered alphabetically.
 In a direct commentary on that essay, Massimo Pigliucci discusses what he thinks are reasonable takes on each of the 26.
 Physicist Coel Hellier mounts a spirited defense of scientism, claiming that mathematics is actually a branch of science (as opposed to, say, being more akin to logic), while journalist Jim Baggott and physicist Peter Woit think that even some fields within fundamental physics barely qualify as science.
 On his part, philosopher Robert Nola distinguishes between scientism as claim, as a methodology, and as a type of epistemology (theory of knowledge).